 All staff and students

-Critical incident management is part of the AC Risk Management Framework which ensures risk assessments have been undertaken with respect to the likelihood and impact of potential adverse events on AC operations.
+Critical incident management is part of the AC Risk Management Plan which ensures risk assessments have been undertaken with respect to the likelihood and impact of potential adverse events on AC operations.
 A critical incident is defined as a tragic or traumatic event or situation affecting a student/s and/or staff member/s which has the potential to damage AC staff, students and/or operations and its long-term prospects and/or reputation.
 A critical incident is further defined by the ESOS Act and National Code 2018 as a traumatic event, or the threat of such (within or outside Australia), which causes extreme stress, fear or injury to international students.
 AC has an obligation to document critical incidents in respect to international students.

 Critical incidents are classified into three levels: